Parallel programming in .NET

 -

-You need to place threads into a single-threaded apartment.
+Threads need to be placed into a single-threaded apartment.
 All ThreadPool threads are in the multithreaded apartment.

 -

-You need to have a stable identity associated with the thread, or to dedicate a thread to a task.
+A stable identity needs to be associated with the thread, or a thread should be dedicated to a task.

 1.7.
 Overview of synchronization primitives

-.NET provides a range of types that you can use to synchronize access to a shared resource or coordinate thread interaction.
+.NET provides a range of types to synchronize access to a shared resource or coordinate thread interaction.
 [6]

 -